Snehaa-06/Snehaa-06/README.md

 - 👋 Hi, I’m Postgraduate Student
 - 👀 I’m interested in backend
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Linkedin:Snehaa D
+- 📫 How to reach me Linkedin:www.linkedin.com/in/snehaa06
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Snehaa-06/Snehaa-06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.